 - Be on the lookout for red flags.
 There are plenty of debt consolidation scams out there, so make sure you’re dealing with a legitimate financial entity.
 Be wary of any company that guarantees loan approval with no credit check or asks you to wire transfer money upfront.

 Whether debt consolidation is a good or bad idea depends on factors such as what your finances look like, what you hope to accomplish and the lenders you qualify for.
 Debt consolidation can be a good idea if you want to reduce your cost of repayment, free up cash flow or just simplify repayment.

-Debt consolidation is a bad idea if it’ll only cause you to rack up more debt.
+Debt consolidation is a bad idea if it will only cause you to rack up more debt.
 For example, if you pay off credit card debt with a new loan but continue charging up your credit cards, you’ll only dig yourself deeper into debt.